The Way Forward Regenerative Conversations

 Dr John Izzo, PhD

 John Izzo is a bestselling author, speaker, and former Presbyterian minister whose work focuses on purpose, meaning, leadership, and the future of humanity.
 He brings moral clarity, historical depth, and a gift for asking the questions most people avoid.
-John is the author of multiple books, including The Purpose Revolution: How Leaders Create Engagement and Completive Advantage in an Age of Social Good, and a longtime voice calling for deeper reflection in times of disruption.
+John is the author of multiple books, including The Purpose Revolution: How Leaders Creae Engagement and Competive Advantage in an Age of Social Good, and a longtime voice calling for deeper reflection in times of disruption.

 Alain Gauthier